 - Children being pressurised into concealing assaults, and experience the fear and anxiety of living in an environment where abuse occurs;

-- The domestic violence and abuse impacting negatively on an adult victims parenting capacity, emotional well being and their capacity to make informed and safe decisions;
+- The domestic abuse impacting negatively on an adult victims parenting capacity, emotional well being and their capacity to make informed and safe decisions;

 - Children being drawn into the violence(e.g. stepping in to stop a violent incident) and become victims of physical abuse or face allegations of criminal activity by the abuser.

-Young women in the 16 to 24 age group are most at risk of being victims of domestic violence and abuse, some of whom may be teenage mothers.
-Young people aged 13-24 who are experiencing domestic violence and abuse can be referred to the Young People’s Violence Advisor.
+Young women in the 16 to 24 age group are most at risk of being victims of domestic abuse, some of whom may be teenage mothers.
+Young people aged 13-24 who are experiencing domestic abuse can be referred to the Young People's Violence Advisor.

-Young people themselves can be subjected to domestic violence and abuse perpetrated in order to force them into marriage or to punish them for ‘bringing dishonour on the family’.
-This abuse may be carried out by several members of a family increasing the young person’s sense of isolation and powerlessness.
+Young people themselves can be subjected to domestic abuse perpetrated in order to force them into marriage or to punish them for 'bringing dishonour on the family'.
+This abuse may be carried out by several members of a family increasing the young person's sense of isolation and powerlessness.
 It is particularly important in these cases that professionals take care not to share information with family members or others in the local community.
-See also Forced Marriage Procedure and Honour Based Violence Procedure.
+See also Forced Marriage Procedure and 'Honour' Based Abuse Procedure.

-The key imperatives of any intervention for children living in households affected by domestic violence and abuse are as follows:
+The key imperatives of any intervention for children living in households affected by domestic abuse are as follows: